-\emph{Free induction decay:} Another way to assess the optical coherence time is via the free induction decay (FID) \cite{brewer1972optical}.
-In this case, ions are excited using a pulsed laser (pulse duration of 10 $\mu s$) with a bandwidth that is smaller than the homogeneous linewidth of the transition to be studied.
-The thereby created atomic polarization gives rise to the emission of light, which decreases exponentially at the end of the laser pulse due to atomic dephasing.
+Figure \ref{fig:coherence} depicts $T_{\text{2,eff}}$ for a fixed wait time of $t_{\text{wait}}=11\mu s$ and different magnetic fields, where $T_{\text{2,eff}} = 1/(\pi \gamma_{\text{eff}})$ is the effective optical coherence time.
+Another way to assess the optical coherence time is via the free induction decay (FID) \cite{brewer1972optical}.
+In this case, ions are excited using a pulsed laser (pulse duration of 20 $\mu s$) with a bandwidth that is smaller than the homogeneous linewidth of the transition to be studied.
+The thereby created atomic polarization gives rise to the emission of light, which decreases exponentially after the end of the laser pulse due to atomic dephasing.